 Other Issues.
-Our ability to provide cable service may be affected by a wide range of additional regulatory and related issues, including FCC regulations pertaining to set-top boxes, equipment connectivity, program exclusivity blackouts, accessibility to persons with disabilities, emergency alerts, pole attachments, equal employment opportunity, privacy and technical standards.
+Our ability to provide cable service may be affected by a wide range of additional regulatory and related issues, including FCC regulations pertaining to licensing of systems and facilities, set-top boxes, equipment compatibility, program exclusivity blackouts, advertising, public files, accessibility to persons with disabilities, emergency alerts, pole attachments, equal employment opportunity, privacy, consumer protection, and technical standards.
 For example, following enactment of the 21st Century Communications and Video Accessibility Act, the FCC has adopted new rules and heightened enforcement of rules requiring captioning and description of video programming, accessibility of emergency information, and equipment and navigation devices.
 In addition, proceedings before the FCC and state regulatory bodies have examined the rates that cable operators must pay to use utility poles and conduits, and other terms and conditions of pole attachment agreements.
+Pole attachment costs are significant and changes in pole attachment regulation and the resulting rates could have an adverse impact on our operations.
 In December 2014, as part of the Satellite Television Extension and Localism Act ("STELA") reauthorization, Congress repealed a prohibition on cable operators offering set-top boxes with integrated security and navigational features (effective December 4, 2015), but also directed the FCC to establish a working group of "technical experts" to identify downloadable security design options to facilitate consumer use of retail navigation devices in lieu of set-top boxes provided by cable operators.
-Third parties may use this process to advocate for additional regulations, such as requirements for cable operators to support a new interface that can be accessed by retail devices.
+The working group issued its report in August 2015.
+In February 2016, the FCC initiated a new rulemaking proceeding and proposed rules to require us and other multichannel video programming distributors "MVPDs") to make changes to our networks to enable customer-owned third party devices to access our video services in lieu of our leased set-top boxes.
+Specifically, the FCC's proposal would require MVPDs to offer three so-called "information flows" to third-party device makers, which would include (1) information about programming availability; (2) information about what a device is permitted to do with the content; and (3) the video program content itself.
+If adopted as currently proposed by the FCC, the proposal could require us to undertake costly steps to re-engineer our network, and it could have a significant impact on our ability to deliver cable television services and compete with other video service providers, including those providing so-called "over-the-top" video services.
 We cannot predict the nature and pace of these and other developments or the effect they may have on our operations.